D3AD-E/DiscordBotTicTacToe/DiscordBotTicTacToe.DAL.Migrations/README.md

+# Data Access Layer migrations
-This is needed for node-ef to create a proper table in sql database
+- This is needed for dotnet-ef to create a proper table in sql database